 The use of savings accounts is common because they are easy to set up and have low minimum deposit requirements, but other investments may offer higher returns.
 It depends on your timeline and financial goals.
 Two options to consider are high-yield savings accounts and certificates of deposit (CDs).

-High-yield savings accounts have significantly higher interest rates than traditional savings accounts.
-They are typically offered by online banks, and you can make up to six withdrawals each month per federal regulations.
-CDs offer guaranteed returns for keeping your money in the account for a specific term, which may be a few months to several years.
+High-yield savings accounts typically offer much higher interest rates than traditional accounts and are often provided by online banks.
+Federal regulations allow up to six withdrawals per month.
+Certificates of Deposit (CDs) guarantee returns if you keep your money locked in for a set term, ranging from a few months to several years.

 Ready to take your savings to the next level?
 Citizens offers a range of savings accounts to help you save smarter and achieve your goals.
 Explore our savings accounts today to find the perfect fit for your needs.